wilsonify/wilsonify.github.io/content/recipes/GRILLED PEACH SALSA94.md

 each side.
 You don’t need to cook them; you just want some char marks on there because that

-looks pro as fuck.
+looks pro as  .
 Grilling the peaches also caramelizes their natural sugars, making them

 sweeter.